 What the end-user sees

-When the 1E Client installs is installed on a network device, by default it also adds a system tray iconan icon the notification area called 1E Client User Interaction (1E Client UI).
-Initially this may be hidden, but may be dragged onto the system tray taskbar to make it always visible.
-When When an end-user clicks on the notification icon they will see any User Sentiment Surveys that have been deployed to the device.
+When the 1E Client installs on a network device it also adds a system tray icon.
+Initially this may be hidden, but may be dragged onto the system tray to make it always visible.
+When an end-user clicks on the icon they will see any User Sentiment Surveys that have been deployed to the device.
 General Purpose Surveys are slightly different in that they don't appear in the list of available Surveys.
 For General Purpose Surveys the end-user must wait until they appear.